Bereira/SIESTA/README.md

 conda env create -f siesta.yml
 ```

-You can then activate the enviroment by running:
+You can then activate the environment by running:

 ```
 conda activate siesta